mocklis/mocklis.docs/source/introduction/index.rst

 * The code in question has to be written, although the code generator bundled with Mocklis makes this much easier.

 * We only look at mocking interfaces, not virtual base classes.
-This could potentially be changed down the line, but it makes code generation a little bit harder (need to make sure there are no name clashes) and it is not felt to be that common a thing to do.
+This could potentially be changed down the line, but it would make code generation a little bit harder (need to make sure there are no name clashes) and it is not felt to be that common a thing to do.

-All in all we hope that you find Mocklis a useful addition to your arsenal of testing tools.